 3. Using one strand of brown embroidery floss, overcast the cut edges of appliqué piece C. Position the stitched flower on the beehive and tack in place at the center.
 Sew eight seed beads to the flower center.

 4. Stitch four bees.
 For each bee, use six strands of yellow embroidery floss to make three short side-by-side straight stitches.
 Using three strands of black embroidery floss, make one straight stitch across the yellow stitches for the bee's stripe and two straight stitches below the yellow stitches for the bee's legs.
 Make a French knot for the bee's head.
 To make a French knot, pull the floss through at A, the point where the knot is desired (French Knot Diagram).
 Wrap the floss around your needle two or three times.
 Insert the tip of your needle into the fabric at B, 1⁄16" away from A. Gently push the wraps down the needle to meet the fabric.
 Pull your needle and trailing floss through the fabric slowly and smoothly.

 5. Position the appliquéd foundation on the navy checked flannel pieced foundation; baste.
-Using two strands of black embroidery floss, blanket-stitch the light green wool rectangle
+Using two strands of black embroidery floss, blanket-stitch the light green wool rectangle in place.

 Appliqué the Coneflower Quilt Top

 1. Referring to the photograph, arrange appliqué pieces D, E, F, and G on the tan wool 3×6" appliqué foundation; baste.
 Using two strands of matching embroidery floss, blanket-stitch the stem and flower petals in place.
 Using two strands of matching embroidery floss, overcast the flower center and leaves to the rectangle.